- Brand Talk

 - Developing a new brand architecture after a merger or acquisition

 - Brand naming in the digital environment

 The Center works with sponsoring companies and foundations that are interested in utilizing the expertise of the Center, its global network and Columbia Business School to analyze specific topics in the fields of branding and marketing.
 Research projects can either be broadly distributed research papers or peer-reviewed academic articles.

-Research projects types have included:
+Research project types have included:

 - Broad-based analyses into how brand strategies intersect with business, societal and cultural trends

 - Examining new approaches to brand and business strategy through dataset review and modelling